How to Increase Pool Alkalinity: Complete Troubleshooting Guide

 First, Let's Diagnose Your Pool's Alkalinity Problem

-Before adding any chemicals, you need to accurately determine your pool's current total alkalinity (TA) level using a reliable test kit.
+What if your cloudy, unbalanced pool water could be crystal clear again with just one simple chemical adjustment that most pool owners completely overlook?
 Low alkalinity typically manifests as pH that constantly drifts down, corrosive water that damages equipment, and difficulty maintaining proper chemical balance.

 Use a quality test kit like the Taylor K-2006C or TF-100 to get an accurate reading.
 Pool test strips are notoriously unreliable for alkalinity testing.
 Your target alkalinity range should be 80-120 ppm for traditional chlorine pools, or 60-80 ppm if you have a salt water generator (SWG).